 He chose December 7 to act, so at least the day was already tarnished and he didn’t blemish a new date on the calendar.
 25 people were injured, some would never fully recover and six died.

 The passengers who tackled him when his high capacity clips ran out displayed acts of bravery not seen again until the Uncommon Valor we saw everywhere on 9-11.
 They rushed a well-armed man in the depths of a blood orgy.
 I would probably not have had the guts.
-They were remarkably restrained as he squirmed and lay pinned, alternately apologizing and denying, all the while pleading for mercy.
+They were remarkably restrained as he squirmed and lay pinned,denying he was responsible; all the while pleading for mercy.

 Watching this unfold on my TV when I saw him and noted the name there was some recognition this might be the same guy.
 Certainly the Ferguson I had encountered was a mean spirited guy who glared at people and had been part of every bad incident of a divisive nature on campus the last year i was there.